genomic-medicine-sweden/GMS-uploader/README.md

 GUI utility for uploading sequence and metadata to the NGP.
 Under development = there will be bugs.

 **A fully functional release will be available shortly.
-A few bugs remain that need ironing out.**
+Soon ready for prime time.**

+Documentation is available on readthedocs: [GMS-uploader](https://gms-uploader.readthedocs.io/en/latest/)

 GMS-uploader objectives:
 * Construction of metadata files to go along with sequencing data